Xanax is a common trade name for Alprazolam – A short-acting benzodiazepine medically used in managing anxiety disorders.

-Side effects that are highlighted in red are considered life-threatening, and emergency medical treatment should be sought at once.
+Side effects highlighted in red are considered life-threatening, and medical treatment should be sought at once.
 If other side effects become troublesome, patients should seek medical advice without delay.

 It is important to note that abuse of Xanax increases the chances of more dangerous side effects occurring and their severity.

-Anyone who has a history of depression or drug or alcohol addiction should not take Xanax, even if prescribed by a private doctor.
+Anyone with a history of depression or drug or alcohol addiction should not take Xanax, even if prescribed by a private doctor.

 Xanax is extremely addictive, and its side effects can cause huge emotional and psychological problems.
 This is why it is not available on the NHS in the UK.

-Buying Xanax off the internet should be avoided at all costs regardless of your history or current health.
-It is the counterfeit version of this drug and unprescribed Xanax that is responsible for the vast majority of Xanax poisonings and deaths in the UK.
+The counterfeit version of this drug and unprescribed Xanax is responsible for the vast majority of Xanax poisonings and deaths in the UK.

 Xanax should not be taken for a prolonged period of time or by pregnant or nursing mothers.
-Xanax can lead to drug dependence; in an expectant mother, this can lead their baby to be born with a dependence on Xanax and suffer from benzodiazepine withdrawal.
+Xanax can lead to drug dependence; in an expectant mother, this can lead their baby to be born dependent on Xanax and suffer from benzodiazepine withdrawal.

 Warning – Do not abuse Xanax

 Xanax becomes exceptionally dangerous when it is abused.
-Forms of Xanax abuse include diverting the administration of the medication, taking more than is prescribed or for longer, using multiple doctors for additional private prescriptions, taking Xanax that is not prescribed for you, buying Xanax off the street or from the internet, mixing Xanax with alcohol, drugs or other medications to increase its effects.
+Forms of abuse include diverting medication administration, taking more than is prescribed or for longer, using multiple doctors for additional private prescriptions, taking Xanax that is not prescribed for you, mixing Xanax with alcohol, drugs or other medications to increase its effects.

 Abuse of Xanax can ultimately result in addiction, dependence, overdose and death.

-Spotting fake Xanax in possession of a loved one or family member is essential.
-If an individual is using a non prescribed medication, then they clearly have a problem that needs to be professionally addressed.
+Spotting fake Xanax in possession of a loved one or family member is important.
+If an individual uses a non prescribed medication, they clearly have a problem that needs to be professionally addressed.

-Counterfeit Xanax can present in different colours.
+Counterfeit Xanax or Alprazolam can be present in different colours.
 Red Xanax bars hit media headlines for being responsible for a substantial number of deaths.

 Authentic Xanax should come in a white bar or blue pill with a CLEAR imprint.
-It should be accompanied by a prescription, instructions & precautions leaflet and in a Xanax medication box with the individuals, details, and dosage clearly stated on it.
+It should be accompanied by a prescription, instructions & precautions leaflet, and a Xanax medication box with the individuals, details, and dosage clearly stated.

-If you find counterfeit Xanax in possession of a family member or loved one, it is crucial to speak to them about it and encourage them to seek professional addiction treatment and help without delay, and This could just save their life.
+If you find fake Xanax in possession of a family member or loved one, it is important to speak to them about it and encourage them to seek professional addiction treatment and help without delay, and This could save their life.

-On average, Xanax has a half-life elimination for the human body of approximately 11 hours (though this range varies greatly and it can remain for up to 28 hours—sometimes higher in obese patients).
-In an individual that is using a large amount of Xanax or has been using Xanax for a prolonged period of time, the drug can stay in their system for much longer.
-As a guide, Xanax can be detected in a person’s system using urine, hair, saliva, and a blood test for:
+On average, Xanax has a half-life elimination for the human body of approximately 11 hours (though this range varies greatly, and it can remain for up to 28 hours—sometimes higher in obese patients).
+In an individual using a large amount of Xanax or using it for a prolonged period of time, the drug can stay in their system for much longer.
+As a guide, Xanax can be detected in a person system using urine, hair, saliva, and blood test for: